corrodis/mu2eDocChat/doc/eval.md

 - To test whether the model correctly answers a question with a retrieval score of 0 based on the provided selections use `mu2e-eval test-retrieval --test-zeros`.
 - Use `mu2e-eval test-chATLAS` to test the dataset generated via the chATLAS prompt.
 The scoring method is the same as for the default method and will be saved as "chATLAS_benchmark_scores.json" in the data directory.
 - The difficulty of question to be tested can be changed using `mu2e-eval test-chATLAS --rigor RIGOR`.
 The rigor options include `early_career`, `established_worker`, and `experienced_professional`.
 If no rigor is specified, questions at "established_worker" level will be used by default.
 - To specify embedding collection use `mu2e-eval test-retrieval --collection COLLECTION` or `mu2e-eval test-chATLAS --collection COLLECTION`.
 Available collections can be found here: [collections.md](collections.md).

+## Plotting